Frequently Asked Questions

 This depends on your account plan; you can see full details in the account plan section of your account.
 You can edit the settings for, or entirely delete a project at any time.

 Yes, if your account plan supports this, you can invite additional users to your project.
-These users can then view, add and delete reports from the project they've been added to.
+You can control permissions for any user from the project they've been added to give granular access to view, schedule and delete reports as well as edit project settings.
 You can remove a user from a project at any time and indeed, a user can remove themselves at any time from a project also.

 Importing Order Data